qbleuse/TeachMod/Documentation/UserManual.md

 - A POI_Manager
 - A VideoPlayer

-You will have an explation of what each prefabs does. but before that we shall finish to setup the Scene.
+We need to finish to setup the scene.
 See Below:

 ![SkyBoxChange](media/SkyBoxChange.gif)